edsu/whrss/README.md

 The [White House Blog] [RSS feed] appears to be dead, even though there is new content on the website.

 This is a silly hack to create an RSS feed by scraping the White House blog website.
-It is updated every hour and published [here]
+It is updated every hour and published [here].

 The main impetus for doing this was to make sure that [whitehouse_diff] continues to work.